Wok & Skillet

 simple chicken katsu pin

 Place the chicken thighs on a large cutting board, cover them with plastic wrap, then pound the chicken with a meat tenderizer to approximately ½-inch thickness.
-When the chicken is thinner, it cooks faster and more evenly.
+Thinner pieces cook more evenly and stay juicy.

 tenderizing chicken for katsu

-Place the chicken in a large Ziploc bag, then add 3 tablespoons Worcestershire sauce, 1 tablespoon soy sauce, ½ teaspoon salt, and a dash of ground black pepper.
-Mix well, then allow the chicken to marinate for about 1 - 3 hours.
+Transfer the chicken to a large Ziploc bag or large bowl, then add 3 tablespoons Worcestershire sauce, 1 tablespoon soy sauce, ½ teaspoon salt, and a dash of ground black pepper.
+Mix everything well so the marinade coats the chicken evenly.

 marinating chicken for katsu